QueenieCplusplus/Amor/README.md

 In the Console, navigate to Navigation menu (mainmenu.png) > Compute Engine > VM instances.
 Note the External IP of the siege-vm.
 This will be referred to as [SIEGE_IP].

+# Armor

 start from step 11:

-> Make usage of Amor for LB
+> Make usage of Armor for LB

-* 11.1, in cloud console, navigate to Network >> Security >> Cloud Amor, config it and add rule.
+* 11.1, in cloud console, navigate to Network >> Security >> Cloud Armor, config it and add rule.

            Property	           Value (type value or select option as specified) Name	           denylist-siege